stevomatthews/Spoon-Knife/test-toc.md

 encryption.
 The most important part of this message is the AES-wrapped key (see the [Encryption documentation](encryption.md) for details).
-If the encryption process on the Responder side was successful, the response contains the same message for confirmation, otherwise it's one single 32-bit value that contains the value of `SRT_KMSTATE` type, as an error status.
+If the encryption process on the Responder side was successful, the response contains the same message for confirmation.
+Otherwise it's one single 32-bit value that contains the value of `SRT_KMSTATE` type, as an error status.